How to Successfully Develop Company Managers

 Management development can include such external opportunities as university classes, seminars, workshops, courses, conferences, and field trips.
 Employers can assist employees to pursue these options by paying for classes and seminars.

-They can also offer tuition assistance for employees attending college or university classes and who plan to earn a degree.
+They can also offer tuition assistance to employees attending college or university classes and who plan to earn a degree.

 Internal management development options abound and can include the following opportunities for employees' growth and ongoing development.